Ziad-sheh/ai-asset-qa-tool/README.md

 # AI-Powered Asset QA Tool

-This project is a simple web-based tool for analyzing assets using Firebase for storage and Firestore.
-The Firebase configuration is loaded from an external JavaScript file so that sensitive project keys are not committed to the repository.
+This project is a single-page, web-based tool for analyzing creative assets.
+It sends user-selected assets and reference files to Gemini for comparison, stores feedback rules and history in Firestore when available, and falls back to in-memory storage when Firebase credentials are not provided.

 ## Configuration

-1. Duplicate `firebaseConfig.example.js` and rename the copy to `firebaseConfig.js`.
-2. Fill in your Firebase project credentials in `firebaseConfig.js`.
-3. Deploy the `index.html`, the `src/` directory, and the new `firebaseConfig.js` to your hosting environment.
+The application reads configuration from global variables that you can inject at runtime.
+Set these before loading the page (for example, via an inline script tag or server-side templating):

+- `__firebase_config`: JSON string containing your Firebase web configuration.
+- `__app_id` (optional): application identifier used to namespace Firestore collections.
+- `__initial_auth_token` (optional): a Firebase custom token if you want to avoid anonymous auth.

+If no Firebase configuration is provided, the app runs in local/mock mode and stores feedback/history in memory for the current session.

+> **Legacy note:** `firebaseConfig.example.js` remains in the repo for reference but is no longer loaded automatically by `index.html`.

 Run `./build.sh` to copy the application files into a `dist/` directory for deployment.

-The `firebaseConfig.js` file is ignored by Git to prevent accidental commits of private keys.

 ## Prerequisites

 - **Node.js** 16 or later so you can run local servers with `npx`.
-- **Firebase project** with **Cloud Firestore** enabled.
-Copy the project's web configuration into `firebaseConfig.js` and ensure your Firestore rules allow the tool to read and write data during testing.
+- **Firebase project** with **Cloud Firestore** enabled if you want cloud persistence.
+You can embed the project's web configuration in `__firebase_config` (or adapt `firebaseConfig.js` to set that global) and ensure your Firestore rules allow the tool to read and write data during testing.

 ## Running Locally